theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/kabbalah/part-2/index.md

 ---
 layout: base.njk

-title: "Kabbalah"
+# === SEO TITLE (strengthened and descriptive) ===
+title: "Kabbalah: The Ten Sefirot and the Soul’s Ascent Through the Gates of Light"

-description: "Part II of the Afterlife Scrolls: the journey through the middle gates of the Kabbalistic Tree, from Malkhut’s exile to Keter’s crown, tracing the soul’s remembrance and return."
+description: "Part II of the Afterlife Scrolls: the passage through the ten Sefirot, the restoration of the shattered vessels, and the soul’s ascent from exile to remembrance in the Kabbalistic Tree."

 excerpt: "You walked the soul’s journey from Gehinnom to Gan Eden, through sparks and tikkun, glimpsing the Divine hidden in the descent."

 tier: free
 pageId: "the-great-return-afterlife-season-1-kabbalah-part-2"

 episode: 3
 partNumeral: II

+# === Unified Hierarchy Fields ===
 siteTitle: "The Gnostic Key"
 pillarTitle: "The Teachings"
 gateTitle: "The Great Return"